espocrm/documentation/docs/administration/websocket.md

 }
 ```

-Note: By default Nginix has *proxy_read_timeout* parameter set to 60 (seconds).
+Note: By default, Nginix has *proxy_read_timeout* parameter set to 60 (seconds).
 You need to increase the value to avoid the connection being terminated too soon.
-In the example we set it to 14h.
+In the example, we set it to 14h.